Cisco Systems (CSCO) Q1 2018 Results - Earnings Call Transcript

 Jeffrey Thomas Kvaal - Nomura Instinet

 Oh.
 Yes.
 Sorry.
 I'm on mute.
 Pardon me.
 Yes.
-I was hoping to ask about competition in the enterprise switching space and we've seen a little bit more out of Huawei perhaps, not in the U.S. of course but international.
+I was hoping to ask about competition in the enterprise switching space, and we've seen a little bit more out of Huawei perhaps, not in the U.S. of course but international.
 I'm wondering if you could put some of that color into context for us, both from them and also from some of your traditional rivals.
 Thank you.

 Charles H. Robbins - Cisco Systems, Inc.